 Do you need a medical card to work at a dispensary?

-• Many states require budtenders to obtain special authorization to work in the cannabis industry, such as a marijuana worker permit (like in Oregon) or a license (like in Colorado)
+No, you do not need a medical card to work at a dispensary.
+However, many states will require budtenders to obtain special authorization to work in the cannabis industry, such as a marijuana worker permit, like in Oregon, or a license, like in Colorado.

 How do you become a budtender?